Our Board

 MEMBER-AT-LARGE

 Rebecca Vilkomerson has been a member of Kolot since she moved to Brooklyn in 2009.
 She was thrilled to find Kolot, a place where she could bring her full political and spiritual self and be surrounded by a warm community dedicated to building a better world.
-Her commitment to Kolot has only deepened over the years, and she currently is on the Shamas team!
-Both of her daughters went through the CLP.
-After 10 years as the Executive Director of Jewish Voice for Peace, Rebecca is currently working as an independent consultant and is excited to bring her organizational development, strategic planning, and organizing skills to the Board.
+Rebecca is currently the Co-Director of Funding Freedom.
+Her book Solidarity is the Political Version of Love: Lessons from Jewish Anti-Zionist Organizing, co-authored by Rabbi Alissa Wise, about her years as Executive Director of Jewish Voice for Peace came out in 2024.
+She brings her organizational development, strategic planning, and organizing skills to the Board.

 Directors (Board Members)